teamsdeveloper/vracsdemo/readme.md

-# Azure Communication Services Quick Starter!
+# Azure Communication Services Quick Starter

 [Azure Communication Services (ACS)](https://azure.microsoft.com/en-us/services/communication-services) is a set of rich communication APIs, video APIs, and SMS APIs for deploying your applications across any device, on any platform.
 If you’re looking on enabling **chat**, **audio/video** conferencing, **phone calls** or **SMS** inside an existing app, you should have a look to this service.
 Please read [our ACS documentation](https://docs.microsoft.com/en-us/azure/communication-services/) to know more.